 Are there things you should do less of in order to take better care of yourself?
 I'd like to propose that most of us could spend less time in front of screens (computers, cell phones and TV).
 See this article on how electronic screens cause brain damage.

 Are you getting enough sleep?
 What are your attitudes about sleep?
 Do you listen to your body and sleep when you are tired?
 Or is your sleep schedule imposed by your mind - or worse yet, by other people's demands on your time?

 You may have heard the Zen story about the student who asks the master, "How do you practice Zen?"
 The master replies, "When hungry, eat.
 When tired, sleep."

-I find that the more love I give myself, the less I desire money, fame and possessions.
-I've become almost immune to both criticism and praise from others.
-I'm also more self-disciplined with diet and exercise.
+The more love I give myself, the less I desire money, fame and possessions.
+I've learned to give my body what it really needs, instead of trying to suppress symptoms.
 The urge to eat junk food disappears when I realize that what I really need is self-love.

-I now hug, stroke or pat myself periodically throughout the day while saying kind words like, "I love you.
+I ask myself, "How do you want to be touched?"
+Then I stroke myself while saying kind words like, "I love you.
 You're a good person.
 You're going to be fine.
 You can do this."
-I even sing to myself.

 As a life coach, I use many different processes to help

 people with their personal growth.
 Click here if you are